Practical Steps to Create Embedded Side-Emitting LEDs in a PCB

-To meet the demands for product miniaturization, more people are turning to embedded components.
-Embedded components, sometimes referred to as embedded passives when it's just capacitors and resistors, are surface mount devices that can be added to inner layers of a multi-layer PCB, with cavities in the surrounding dielectric layers to allow them to be embedded inside the final PCB stack-up.
-In this blog, Max Clemons (AE, Marketing) shows a novel approach for creating embedded for side-view LEDs that will shine brightly from the very edges of the Printed Board he's working on, which are laminated into the layer stack.
+To meet the demands for product miniaturization, more people are turning to an embedded component.
+Embedded components (sometimes referred to as embedded passives when it's just a capacitor and resistor) are surface mount devices that can be added to inner layers of a multi-layer PCB, with cavities in the surrounding dielectric layers to allow them to be embedded inside the final PCB stack-up.
+Additionally, people are turning designs with a shift register, which share the same clocks and cascade throughout the design.

-A thin package like the 48-213 SMD LED to the left was ideal for embedding, but really, the choice was only limited by the amount of vertical space available in the board.
+A thin package like the Everlight 48-213 SMD LED to the left was ideal for embedding, but really, the choice was only limited by the amount of vertical space available in the board.
 Creating this footprint was fairly straightforward, with only a couple minor additions to take advantage of the new features.

-1. Footprint information and package dimensions were both available in the datasheet.
+If you don't already have the footprint and you can't find a footprint through online resources, you will need to make the footprint from scratch.
+Footprint information and package dimensions were both available in the datasheet.
 When creating a footprint, one of the fastest ways to achieve a good end result is to set an appropriate Reference Point and Grid spacing.
 From there, it’s simply a matter of placing Pads, 3D Bodies, and any additional Mechanical information required.

-2. Extruded bodies worked fine for most of the LED, the lens object being the lone exception.
+Extruded bodies worked fine for most of the LED, the lens object being the lone exception.
 While the extruded bodies are surprisingly robust, and work well for polygonal shapes, the arced corners of the lens were more feasible to create externally and bring in as a STEP model.

 Preparing a component to be embedded starts from the footprint itself.
-A Cavity - simply a Solid Region configured as shown - must be placed in the .
+A Cavity - simply a Solid Region configured as shown - must be placed in the panel.
 Its height, as defined from the Properties, should be just large enough to allow for the component body.
 The LED package was 0.3mm, so the Cavity was created with a height of 0.35mm.
 This, of course, will ultimately depend on your specific Layer Stack and overall design intent.

-It’s important to note that Cavities can be placed within any footprint, whether or not it will ever be embedded.
-When the component is placed on an inner layer, the Cavity will carve out a section of the core material, but on an outer layer, it won’t affect the design in any way.
+It’s important to note that Cavities can be placed within any footprint, whether or not it will ever be an embedded side-view LED.
+When the electronic component is placed on an inner layer, the Cavity will carve out a section of the core material, but on an outer layer, it won’t affect the design in any way.
 Placing one of the newly-created LEDs on an inner layer showed how cool this looks in action.

 Technically, a Cavity alters the Layer Stack in that particular area, and it’s crucial that this information is conveyed through fabrication notes.
 The Layer Stack Diagram that can be automatically generated and placed already takes this into account.
 In this design, there was no question where the Cavities were added, or what layers from the stackup were included in those areas.

-[a]It's worth mentioning that the cavity can be a part of the component even when it's not embedded - it just automatically does it's job when you move the component to inner layers.
+It's worth mentioning that the cavity can be a part of the electronic component even when it's not embedded - it just automatically does it's job when you move the component to inner layers.

-Then it's also worth *mentioning* what fabrication and assembly outputs would be needed - the layer stack table showing cavity regions, as well as separate Pick and Place report for the embedded , since they are mounted in an earlier process step.
+Then it's also worth *mentioning* what fabrication and assembly outputs would be needed - the layer stack table showing cavity regions, as well as separate Pick and Place report for the embedded panel, since they are mounted in an earlier process step.